All-NVMe Ceph for AI: When Distributed Storage Actually Beats Local ZFS

 This becomes the dominant physics reality once the dataset no longer fits comfortably inside a single node’s working set.
 Below that threshold, local NVMe still wins.
 Above it, the problem stops being storage latency and becomes synchronization bandwidth.

-That crossover point is usually reached long before teams expect it—often when dataset size exceeds the aggregate ARC + Page Cache of a node rather than the raw capacity of the disks.
+That crossover point is usually reached long before teams expect it — often when dataset size exceeds the aggregate ARC and page cache of a node rather than the raw capacity of the disks.

 The Symptom Nobody Attributes to Storage